 I need some professional help

 If you are thinking of an ambitious home improvement project then that is going to cost quite a bit.
 So you may want help in coming up with a well-researched plan, finding the right contractors, then managing the process carefully so you get what you want.
 There are a number of options available depending on how much ‘hand holding’ you’d like to get.

-The Warmer Sussex Scheme provides a comprehensive package of help.
-It’s especially suited for homeowners thinking of ambitious home retrofit projects where the challenges are more complex and you are prepared to spend quite a bit on the work.
-It is less suited to smaller home improvement projects.
+The Warmer Sussex Scheme was a pilot scheme running up until March 2021 and designed to provide a comprehensive package of help.
+The scheme was run by a cooperative called RetrofitWorks based in Hayward Heath, and provided professional support guiding you through the whole process.
+It was especially suited for homeowners thinking of ambitious home retrofit projects where the challenges are more complex and you are prepared to spend quite a bit on the work.

 BHESCo Energy Survey